harplife/zettelkasten/math/precalculus/Chapter 4/6_Modeling_with_Exponential_Functions.md

 - $\tau$ (tau) is the **mean lifetime** of the decaying quantity.

 This form answers the question :
-> "On average, how long does an individual particle survive?"
+> "How long does something typically last?" (lifetime-focused)

 Whereas the other formula answers the question :
-> "How strong is the decay per unit time?"
+> "How fast is decay happening right now?" (rate-focused)

 $\lambda$ and $\tau$ are reciprocals :

 $$
 \boxed{\lambda = \frac{1}{\tau}} \iff \boxed{\tau = \frac{1}{\lambda}}
 $$

 ### Half-Life